 Reinforcements – Dogs can develop good and bad behaviors from the results of any given situation.
 Think in terms of what makes you happy, you will continue to do whatever it is to be happy.
 The same thing happens with your dog.
 Think of the following scenarios:

 - going “potty” outside then receives a treat

 - praising and petting pup after retrieving toy

-– yelping as soon as you touch the paw to trim nails and nails don’t get done
+- pulling paw away as you try to trim nails you walk away and nails don’t get done

 In the eyes of your dog, all of these scenarios had a happy ending but the scenarios in bold can create more or worse problems down the line if not corrected.
 NEVER EVER hit, rub their nose or abuse your dog in any way for an unwanted behavior.
 Positive reinforcement can alter the behaviors.
 Rewards must occur immediately to be effective.
 Each dog responds to rewards differently.
 You must figure out what motivates your pup.
 By creating a setting where your dog wants to learn and perform the task that is asked, s/he will retain the command quicker.
 There are 3 positive reinforcement motivations: food rewards, toy rewards and praise rewards.

 Food rewards don’t have to be top-of-the-line dog biscuits.
 A few pieces of their dry food can be just as effective for a dog that is food motivated.